taylorosbourne/cra-template-typescript-apollo/template/README.md

 - `yarn lint` - lints project files.

 - `yarn generate` - runs a shell script to generate a page, container, or component.
 - `yarn destroy` - runs a shell script to delete files used for demonstration purposes (this can be run as soon as you start a new project).
+- `yarn cypress:run` - runs your cypress test suite.
+- `yarn cypress:open` - opens cypress' electron app for running tests.